 Applicants are advised of test arrangements two weeks prior to the test.
 If the test date or location is changed due to NSW Health restrictions we will notify parents of new arrangements individually.

 Students must not attend the test if there is a risk to their health or the health of others such, as in cases of contact with contagious disease.
 If students are sick with signs of respiratory illness they cannot be admitted to sit the test.
 Should your child test positive to COVID-19 or have symptoms of COVID-19 or influenza within the week prior to the test, please do not send the child to the test.

 If your child is unable to attend the placement test due to illness, you will be able to follow the usual process to submit a request for consideration of Illness or Misadventure.
 The Selective Education Unit will review each case and will seek alternative evidence of academic merit for selective high school placement.

-An 'Authority to sit the Selective High School Placement Test' letter will be sent to applicants through the application dashboard on 20 April 2023, along with the test centre location and information about the test.
+An 'Authority to sit the Selective High School Placement Test' letter was sent to applicants through a message in the application dashboard on 20 April 2023, along with the test centre location and a link to this page of information about the test.

 The test information consists of:

 - the test centre your child has been allocated to